rrwen/cookiecutter-npm/README.md

 ## Usage

 1. Create a template for a [npm](https://www.npmjs.com/) package using the cookiecutter command line interface
-2. Change the directory to the folder with the same name as the `package_name` input
+2. Change the directory to the folder with the same name as the `template_name` input
 3. Update and install the developer dependencies using the [npm command](https://docs.npmjs.com/cli/npm)

 ```
 cookiecutter gh:rrwen/cookiecutter-npm
-cd <package_name>
+cd <template_name>
 npm update --dev
 ```